twoojoo/job-rate-limiter/README.md

 ### Jobs items limit

-A limit can be set also for the total amount of items a series of job can handle in a timespan.
+A limit can be set also for the total amount of items that a series of job can handle in a timespan.
 Since the limiter can't know how to calculate the amount of items that a job will handle, this value has to be passed as an option:

 ```typescript
 await limiter.exec("job-key", async () => {